 Another reason to care about linearity is that it's crucial for understanding correlation.
 Correlation is a measure of how strongly two variables are related.
 When the relationship between variables is linear, the correlation coefficient (usually represented by "r" or "rho") can give us valuable insights into the strength and direction of the relationship.

 A correlation coefficient of +1 indicates a perfect positive linear relationship, while a correlation coefficient of -1 signifies a perfect negative linear relationship.
-A 0 would mean – as you might guess – no linear relationship.
+A correlation coefficient of 0 would indicate no linear relationship.

 For instance, let's say you want to know if there's a relationship between the number of hours students study and their exam scores.
 By calculating the correlation coefficient, you can determine the strength and direction of the linear relationship between these two variables.